jahg117/FrameworkCucumber/docs/project/runtests/README.md

 # Run tests in parallel

-:pushpin: You can execute tests in parallel in your local machine or remotely using browserstack, you can add the configuration in the XML file and modifying the runner class using a data provider or only tests in different clasess.
+:pushpin: You can execute tests in parallel in your local computer or remotely using browserstack, you can add the configuration in the XML file and modify the runner class using a data provider or only tests in different clasess.

 For more reference, [click here](https://testng.org/doc/documentation-main.html#parallel-running)